test-kitchen/test-kitchen/README.md

 # Test Kitchen

-Test Kitchen pulls together some of your favorite tools (Chef, Vagrant, Toft) to make it easy to get started testing Chef cookbooks.
+Test Kitchen pulls together some of your favorite tools to make it easy to get started testing Chef cookbooks.

 You define your test config in a `Kitchenfile` within your cookbook.